 2001 - Construction begins on the Miramar Treatment Plant Expansion and Improvement Project.
 Project includes a new rapid mix facility, installing new de-aeration basins, disinfection facilities, new chemical facilities, new and refurbished administration facilities, flocculation and sedimentation basins, washwater recovery system and water filters.
 The project is completed in 2010.

 2002 - South Bay Water Reclamation Plant begins producing recycled water.

 2005 - City begins 12-year program to replace all remaining 190-plus miles of old cast iron water mains.

-2007 - San Diego City Council authorized the Water Reuse Demonstration Project, which consists of a 1 million gallon per day advanced recycled water treatment plant at the North City Water Reclamation Plant.
+2007 - San Diego City Council authorized the Pure Water Demonstration Project, which consists of a 1 million gallon per day advanced recycled water treatment plant at the North City Water Reclamation Plant.

 2009 - Water Department and Metropolitan Wastewater Department merge as the Public Utilities Department.